Someone who went through the process kindly shared their experience with us.

 - Once your application for naturalisation has been approved in principle, you will get a letter from the naturalisation office that confirms that you are eligible for German Citizenship through naturalisation.

-This letter will also confirm which pre-requisites you have to comply with before you will be awarded the German citizenship – this normally indicates that you have to renounce your South African citizenship.
+This letter will also confirm which prerequisites you have to comply with before you will be awarded German citizenship – this normally indicates that you have to renounce your South African citizenship.

-- With the confirmation of eligibility of German citizenship through naturalisation (“Einbürgerungszusicherung”) you can apply to renounce your South African citizenship from the SA Consulate/Embassy.
+- With the confirmation of eligibility for German citizenship through naturalisation (“Einbürgerungszusicherung”) you can apply to renounce your South African citizenship from the SA Consulate/Embassy.

-This document needs to be translated to English before you can apply for renunciation.
+This document needs to be translated into English before you can apply for renunciation.
 The processing time for the SA Embassy/Consulate takes around 9-12 months.